-Our team at Trading Strategy Guides has also adopted the Elliott Wave strategy because it offers us good Elliott Wave entry points which ultimately leads to superior risk to reward ratio.
+Our team at Trading Strategy Guides adopted the Elliott Wave strategy.
+This is because it offers us good Elliott Wave entry points, which ultimately leads to a superior risk-to-reward ratio.

 Let’s get a little bit deeper into how to trade Elliott Wave and how we can make profits trading.

 R.N.
-Elliott found out that any trend movement can be broken down into a five wave sequence and he labeled these waves 1 through 5.
-One of the Elliott Wave strategy rules is that the waves 1, 3 and 5 often formed in the direction of the trend and the waves 2 and 4 are price movement against the prevailing trend.
+Elliott found out that any trending movement can be broken down into a five-wave sequence.
+He labeled these waves one through five.
+One of the Elliott Wave strategy rules is that waves one, three, and five often form in the direction of the trend.
+Waves two and four are price movements against the prevailing trend.

-Next, Elliott Wave observed that after a 5 wave move in the direction of the prevailing trend, there is a corrective 3 wave movement in the counter-trend direction which is labeled A, B and C.
+Next, the Elliott Wave was observed after a five-wave move in the direction of the prevailing trend.
+There is a corrective three-wave movement in the counter-trend direction labeled A, B, and C.

-In Elliott Wave theory the 5 wave move in the direction of the trend is also called motive waves, while the 3 waves corrective move against the 5 wave move is also called corrective waves.
+In Elliott Wave theory, the five waves move in the direction of the trend.
+It is also called a motive wave, while the three-wave corrective move against the five-wave move is also called a corrective wave.

 This is quite useful because we can now break any price trend movement into this basic 5–3 wave pattern.
-Knowing that each impulsive and corrective move is a series of waves oscillating up and down we can conclude that we can have waves within waves.
+Each impulsive and corrective move is a series of waves oscillating up and down.
+Moreover, this shows that we have waves within waves.

-This means that a five wave sequence in one-time frame might be simply just the first wave in a longer time frame.
-In other words, this is simply confirming the fractal nature of the markets theory.
+What this means is that a five-wave sequence in a one-time frame might be simply the first wave in a longer time frame.
+In other words, this simply confirms the fractal nature of market theory.

-Let’s lay down some of the rules of the Eliott Wave strategy that can assist us in determining to find good Elliott Waves entry points.
+Let’s lay down some of the rules of the Elliott Wave strategy.
+It can assist us in determining and finding good Elliott Waves entry points.

 Elliott Wave Strategy Rules